5. BREACH OF THIS AGREEMENT

 9.3.
 Where any dispute concerning the terms or interpretation of this Agreement arises which cannot be settled informally under the provisions of Clause 9.1 above, the following procedure should be followed:

 9.3.1.
-Notice of any formal dispute should be made in writing to the Bursar, who shall investigate the matter and give his or her decision within ten (10) Working Days of receiving such notice;
+Notice of any formal dispute should be made in writing to the Director of Finance & Operations, who shall investigate the matter (or delegate the matter to be investigated by an appropriate member of College Staff).
+In either case, his or her decision will be communicated to you within ten (10) Working Days of receiving such notice;

 9.3.2.
-In the event that following the decision of the Bursar in accordance with clause 8.3.1 above, you do not feel the dispute has been appropriately concluded you shall be entitled to appeal in writing to the College Principal who shall further investigate the matter and give his or her decision within fifteen (15) Working Days of receiving the appeal.9.3.3.
-If following receipt of decisions in accordance with the provisions of clauses 9.3.1 and 9.3.2 you remain dissatisfied with the outcome of these decisions, you shall retain the right to submit a formal complaint to St Chad’s College which will then be considered by the College Rector.
+In the event that following the decision of the Director of Finance & Operations in accordance with clause 9.3.1 above, you do not feel the dispute has been appropriately concluded you shall be entitled to appeal in writing to the College Principal who shall further investigate the matter and give his or her decision within fifteen (15) Working Days of receiving the appeal.

 10.1.
 Nothing in this Agreement confers or purports to confer on any third party any right to enforce any term of this Licence.